pdxparrot/assets/SETUP.md

 * Set the Canvas on the GameUI object
 * **TODO:** Port the ggj2020 "IntroUI" concept to something more generic
   * This is essentially a set of timed slides shown before the game starts to explain how to play
-* Create a new GameUIManager script that overrides the Game GameUIManager
+* Create a new UI/GameUIManager script that overrides the Game GameUIManager
   * Implement the required interface
 * Add a connection to the project GameUIManager in the project LoadingManager
   * Create the GameUIManager prefab in the overloaded CreateManagers() in the project LoadingManager